aristanetworks/anta/README.md

   --table               Result represented in tables --all-results         Display all test cases results.
-Default table view (Only valid with --table) --by-host             Provides summary of test results per device (Only valid with --table) --by-test-cases       Provides summary of test results per test case (Only valid with --table)
+Default table view (Only valid with --table) --by-host             Provides summary of test results per device (Only valid with --table) --by-test             Provides summary of test results per test case (Only valid with --table)
 ```

 Default output is a table format listing all test results, and it can be changed to a report per test case or per host